 Clubs are funded through the KSC Student Government.
 The clubs currently receiving administrative support from Rec Sports are Brazilian Jujitsu, KSC dance team, environmental outing, men’s ice hockey, women’s ice hockey, men’s rugby, women’s rugby, men’s soccer, ski/snowboard, Ultimate Frisbee and yoga club.

 Please note: These are club sports, not varsity teams.

 Dance team, environmental outing, ski/snowboarding and yoga club formerly came under the purview of the Office of Student Involvement and will continue for budget and financial support but now will receive other administrative support from Recreational Sports.
-These clubs will have individual web pages with club president contact information by the start of the academic year.

 Full-time and part-time matriculated students may join a club.
 However, students playing on competitive teams must be full-time students.